 Columbia, MO 65211

-Dr. Richter is the Missouri state coordinator for SW-PBS.
+Dr. Johnson is the Missouri state coordinator for SW-PBS.
 She coordinates the activities and training for the regional consultants, and works closely with the Missouri Department of Elementary and Secondary Education (DESE) and the Missouri University Center for PBS to facilitate the growth and purposeful implementation of SW-PBS in Missouri.
-She is dually certified in general and special education, as well as administration, and has served in each of these capacities throughout her career.
-She also serves as an adjunct professor for the University of Missouri.

 303 Townsend Hall